-Harley-Davidson’s operations management (OM) ensures that the company maintains effective and efficient business activities to support resilience and competitiveness.
+Harley-Davidson’s operations management (OM) ensures that the company maintains effective and efficient business activities to support productivity and business resilience and competitiveness.
 Harley-Davidson’s managers must determine the best options for the 10 strategic decision areas of operations management.
 These 10 decisions cover the key business areas that involve suitable operations management approaches.
 To optimize the productivity of its facilities, Harley-Davidson continues to develop its operations management practices to suit evolving business needs.
 For instance, motorcycle designs are regularly tested to determine satisfaction of customers’ expectations and regulatory requirements.

 An evaluation of Harley-Davidson’s operations management actions for the 10 strategic decision areas highlights brand image and customers’ needs.
 This focus helps Harley-Davidson manufacture high-quality premium motorcycles with a strong brand image.